 The impact of economic conditions on certain of our customers and changes in our customers' deployment plans have adversely affected our business in the past.
 In 2010, economic conditions in many of the countries in which we sell products were very weak, and global economic conditions and financial markets experienced a severe downturn.
 The downturn stemmed from a multitude of factors, including adverse credit conditions, slower economic activity, concerns about inflation and deflation, rapid changes in foreign exchange rates, increased energy costs, decreased consumer confidence, reduced corporate profits and capital spending, adverse business conditions and liquidity concerns.
 Although there was an increase in global economic activity in the second half of 2010 and the first half of 2011, economic growth appears to have become sluggish in some geographies, and weak in other geographies, since the middle of 2011.
+Further, economic growth is expected to be sluggish or weak in some geographies during the balance of 2013 and perhaps beyond.
 If an economic downturn were to occur in the future, customers may delay or reduce capital expenditures, which, in turn, often results in lower demand for our products.

 As part of our business strategy, (1) from time to time we have acquired, and continue to consider acquiring, businesses, technologies, assets and product lines that we believe complement or may expand our existing business, and (2) from time to time we consider divesting a product line that we believe may no longer complement or expand our existing business.
 In September 2010, we completed the acquisition of Omneon, Inc., a company specializing in file-based infrastructure for the production, preparation and playout of video content typically deployed by broadcasters, satellite operators, content owners and other media companies.
 Omneon's business was complementary to Harmonic's core business, and expanded our customer reach into content providers and extended our product lines into video servers and video-optimized storage for content production and playout.
-In February, 2013, we entered into an agreement to sell our cable access HFC business to Aurora Networks, and the transaction closed in March 2013.
+In February 2013, we entered into an agreement to sell our cable access HFC business to Aurora Networks, and the transaction closed in March 2013.
 See Note 3, "Discontinued Operations" of our Condensed Consolidated Financial Statements.

-CRITICAL ACCOUNTING POLICIES, JUDGMENTS AND ESTIMATES
+CRITICAL A CCOUNTING F POLICIES.
+JUDGMENTS AND ESTIMATES

-There have been no material changes to our critical accounting policies, judgments and estimates, during the six months ended June 28, 2013, from those disclosed in our 2012 Form 10-K.
+There have been no material changes to our critical accounting policies, judgments and estimates, during the nine months ended September 27, 2013, from those disclosed in our 2012 Form 10-K.